Meher Baba: Legacy

-Baba's travels and teachings left a legacy of followers and devotees worldwide.
+Meher Baba's travels and teachings left a legacy of followers and devotees worldwide.

 The Avatar Meher Baba Charitable Trust, established by Meher Baba in 1959, maintains his tomb and pilgrimage facilities, as well as a free school and dispensary, a cataract clinic, and a veterinary clinic.
-The Trust follows the charter left for it by Meher Baba in his lifetime, but does not act as spiritual authority over groups.
+The Trust follows the charter Meher Baba left for it, but does not act as spiritual authority over groups.
 Likewise, the Trust does not engage in propaganda, promote creeds or dogmas, or seek converts.
 Baba discouraged evangelizing, stating, "I need no propaganda or publicity."
 Rather, he encouraged his followers to "let your life itself be my message of love and truth to others" and to "spread my message of Love and Truth as far and wide as possible".
-Followers of Meher Baba have no established rituals.
-Many do, however, perform practices of choice such as pujas, aartis, prayers, music, plays, viewing films of Baba and so forth, but the choice is personal.
-The primary focus for followers is living a life Meher Baba would approve of, for example, refraining from the use of psychedelic drugs, including marijuana, and trying to remember God with love.
+Though some followers of Meher Baba have no established rituals, others perform practices such as pujas, aartis, prayers, music, plays, and viewing films of Baba.
+The primary focus for many followers is living as Meher Baba would approve, such as by abstaining from marijuana and psychedelic drugs, and trying to remember God with love.

 Gatherings of Baba followers are generally informal.
 Special effort is made to gather together on Amartithi, the anniversary of Baba's death, and on his birthday.
 Many Baba followers keep silent on 10 July (Silence Day), observing the request Baba frequently made of his followers during his lifetime.
 Aarti is performed morning and evening at Baba's samadhi in India.
-Also at Meherabad, his followers maintain Baba's practice of lighting a dhuni fire on the 12th of each month.
+At Meherabad, his followers maintain Baba's practice of lighting a dhuni fire on the 12th of each month.